balderdashy/sails-docs/Guide:-Configuration.md

 };
 ```

 OK, so the first thing you may have noticed is the _default_ setting.
 This is set to _disk_ by default.
 Disk means that the data is stored on the local file system instead of in a database.
 You can change this to any of the other definded options below that.
 This is the default that will be used throughtout your entire app.
 If you need to override this on a per model basis, you can do that inside the model itself.
-See http://github.com - automatic!
-[GitHub](http://github.com).
+See [Models](Models).

 momery:  This is an option for _'default':_ .